 Candi Mangipano, first cousin Adrienne Seiden, Puerta Ricana Lydia Estrella and West Indian Monique Silas

--- plus post-Stonewall boyfriend Afro-American Lloyd T. Anderson!
+-- plus Sonia's post-Stonewall boyfriend Afro-American Lloyd T. Anderson!

 [Photography by a special Stonewall photographer]

 Sonia Jane Attkiss and Willson Henderson pictured above at their home-away-from-home, The Stonewall Club, on New

 Year's Eve, December 31, 1968.
 This is the only known existing photo taken inside